 Before becoming ill, I earned a BS in Biology.
 I developed chronic fatigue while in graduate school and earned an MA in Educational Psychology.
 I completed two years of a PhD program in Social Psychology focused on the social psychology of motivation, as a National Science Foundation Fellow at Brandeis University.
 So I appreciate research as well as stories.
 People who have been trained in the Gupta Program showed “statistically significant improvements in scores for physical health, energy, pain, symptom distress, and fatigue in patients who received the amygdala retraining compared with standard care.”
 (Toussaint, Whipple, Abboud, Vincent, and Wahner-Roedler, 2012 http://www.ncbi.nlm.nih.gov/pubmed/22385563)

-I am a member of the Associated Body Work Professionals, and earned a certificate in Neuro-Linguistic Programming.
-I continue to enjoy learning, and am currently enrolled in the Organic Intelligence coaching certificate program and am also studying Intuitive Eating.
+I am a member of the Associated Body Work Professionals, earned a certificate in Neuro-Linguistic Programming.
+In 2012 I began learning methods from what would become Organic Intelligence® and in 2022 I became an OI™ Certiﬁed Coach.
+I am also studying Intuitive Eating.

 I also worked as a manager at a food co-op while in graduate school.
 I enjoy working in teams, and have taken part-time management work in various aspects of integrative health.
 I have also volunteered at two nonprofit clinics and served on the board of Clinica Amistad.
 These experiences inform my work with clients, who include a wide range of health care practitioners and business owners as well as people seeking healing for diverse conditions.